Prospectus – Director, Australian Podiatry Association

 Duty to members and the broader profession

-Your primary duty as a director is to the members of the APodA.
-This includes representing their interests, addressing their concerns, and ensuring the association provides valuable resources and support.
-Additionally, you have a duty to the broader profession of podiatry.
-This involves promoting high standards of practice, fostering professional development, and advocating for policies which benefit both practitioners and patients.
+Your primary duty as a director is to APodA and its members.
+This includes representing member interests, listening to concerns, and ensuring APodA delivers valuable services and support.
+You also have a responsibility to the broader profession by promoting high standards, supporting professional development, and advocating for policies that benefit both practitioners and patients.

 The importance of giving back